Rokeb di Firmihin – forest of Dragon’s blood trees

-One of the most exotic countries in Arabian peninsula is Yemen.
-Many peculiar landmarks are found here but the most interesting ones are its medieval cities and towns, archaeological monuments and the unique nature in Socotra Island.
+One of the most exotic countries in the Arabian peninsula is Yemen.
+Many peculiar landmarks are found here but the most interesting ones are its medieval cities and towns, archaeological monuments, and the unique nature of Socotra Island.

 Socotra is an amazing and unique island in the Indian Ocean South of Yemen.
-This rare island contains many rare plants, trees, insects, reptiles, birds and animals; many of the creatures in the island of Socotra cannot be found anywhere on earth except Socotra!
-Studies confirm that first settled on the island of Socotra was approximately 3000 years ago!
+This rare island contains many rare plants, trees, insects, reptiles, birds, and animals; many of the creatures in the island of Socotra cannot be found anywhere on earth except Socotra!
+Studies confirm that the first settlement on the island of Socotra was approximately 3000 years ago!

 This richly illustrated book provides the first comprehensive review of the natural history of these islands.
 The islands became a UNESCO Man and Biosphere Reserve in 2003 and have been nominated as a World Heritage site.
 While documenting Socotra’s geology, biodiversity, ecology, human history, and culture, the book also highlights aspects of the islands’ biogeography, evolution, and conservation.